isomerpages/enterprisesg-seeds/_about-us/FAQs.md

 As SEEDS Capital operates on a co-investment equity financing model, it will take shares in the startup.
 The amount of shareholding taken by SEEDS Capital is dependent on the valuation of the company.

-**On what terms would the co-investment be made with the Co-investment Partner into the startup?**
+**On what terms would the co-investment be made with the co-investor into the startup?**

-SEEDS and the Co-investment Partner must invest on pari passu terms – on the principle of equal risk and reward.
+Both SEEDS Capital and third-party co-investor will be investing on the same terms, which are discussed after an initial assessment is made.
+Matters such as valuation, shareholding distribution and fund raising amount are advised to be disclosed during initial discussion for SEEDS to gain a better understanding.

 **Is there a limit to the investment quantum by SEEDS Capital at first or subsequent rounds?**